Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-ab-state/readme.md

 npm install --save @financial-times/anvil-middleware-ft-ab-state
 ```

-After installing the package create a new instance of the middleware and add it to your application:
+After installing the package create a new instance of the middleware and register it with your application:

 ```diff
 const express = require('express')